Netthacker/Netthacker/README.md

 Hello!
 I am Lucas Brigido, a developer passionate about creating innovative and efficient solutions.
 This repository is a summary of the projects and technologies I work with.
 Feel free to explore and learn more about my experience and skills.

+## My Background
+Innovative and dedicated professional with over 6 years of experience in Information Systems and more than 10 years of experience working in the Brazilian Air Force.
+In this role, I have participated in various programming projects, including creating automation solutions and developing a cargo materials management system.
+I possess exceptional interpersonal skills and the ability to work effectively in high-pressure environments.
+Fluent in English and Portuguese.

 ## Technologies I Use

 Here are some of the main technologies and tools I work with: